jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 Consider the case of a neuron receiving an input spike.
 Depending on the neuron model in use, the post-synaptic potential may experience a time delay :math:`t_{\rm psp}` to reach the peak of its membrane potential, and subsequently emit an output spike.
 If this neuron is connected in a deep neural network, the minimum time before the final layer could generate output spikes *as a result of the input (and not biases)* would thus be :math:`t_{\rm min} = Lt_{\rm psp}`, where :math:`L` is the number of layers in the network.

 For the Synaptic and Lapicque models, the membrane potential will immediately jump as a result of the input.
 But there is a time delay of one step before the output spike can be triggered as a result.
 Therefore, we set :math:`t_{\rm psp}=1` time step.
-For SRM0, it will take a longer time to reach the peak, and is a function of the decay rates, :math:`\alpha` and :math:`\beta`.
+For the Alpha neuron model, it will take a longer time to reach the peak, and is a function of the decay rates, :math:`\alpha` and :math:`\beta`.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial3/3_3_delay.png?raw=true